-When required, a follow-up visit may be undertaken by the OU to confirm that Conditions have been met.
-This provides an opportunity to examine areas that have been subject to Conditions and/or where development was being undertaken at the time of the original review - for example, the introduction of new IT systems, buildings, or facilities in development.
+When required, a follow-up visit may be undertaken by the auditors to confirm that Conditions have been met.
+This provides an opportunity to examine areas that have been subject to Conditions and/or where development was being undertaken at the time of the original audit visit - for example, the introduction of new IT systems, buildings or facilities in development.

-Changes to processes, policies, guidance documents or infrastructures because of changes within the institution or due to regulatory or legislative changes, should reported to the OU as soon as the change is known.
-Any documents revised as a result of changes should be submitted to the OU for review and approval.
+Changes to processes, policies, guidance documents or infrastructures as a result of changes within the institution or due to regulatory or legislative changes, should reported to the OU as soon as the change is known.
+Documents revised as a result of changes should be submitted to the OU for review and approval.